WATBUD/code-compendium/git-tutorial/orphan-branch.md

 git commit -m "Initial commit for the new branch"

 # Optionally, delete the old master branch (use with caution)
-git branch -D master
+git branch -D oldBranchName

 # Rename the new branch to master
-git branch -m master
+git branch -m newBranchName

 # Force push the new branch to the remote repository
-git push origin main --force
+git push origin newBranchName --force